How I teach

 This is a demanding class for advanced dancers and beginners alike, but it a class you will appreciate.
 Everything I teach is based on the principles and concepts you will learn and master in this class.

 This class is a partner class which always begins simply, very much like the vinyasa, with a focus on breath and awareness within the embrace.
 The class begins and ends with exercises which connect and develop our sense of awareness and movement with our partners using the same imagery, and movements practiced individually in the vinyasa.
 These exercises build slowly into taking steps and creating more complex movement as the class progresses.
 The emphasis is on awareness and intentional movement, which leads to the discovery of how we interact in the dance and how the forces of movement flow between us.
+This class will feel very much like a tango class you might have anywhere, doing exercises with your partner to discover new combinations of movement which fit in the music.

 The goals of this class are: